M.A. Comparative Dramaturgy and Performance Research

 How much do I have to pay each semester?

-There is a fee of approx. 370 EUR per Semester at Goethe University (this includes a ticket for public transportation in the province of Hessen and free entry to most museums in Frankfurt: : https://www.uni-frankfurt.de/43965660/kosten and https://www.uni-frankfurt.de/38935069/semesterbeitrag).
+There is a semester fee at Goethe University including a ticket for public transportation in the province of Hessen and free entry to most museums in Frankfurt.
+For detailes Information please see: https://www.uni-frankfurt.de/43965660/kosten and https://www.uni-frankfurt.de/38935069/semesterbeitrag).

 Which further stipends can you recommend?